hackingmaterials/matminer/README.rst

 MatMiner
 ========

-MatMiner is a library for Materials Science data mining.
-It is currently in development and **unsupported**.
+MatMiner is an open-source Python library for performing data mining and analysis in the field of Materials Science.
+It is currently in development, however it is a **working code**.

 To cite MatMiner, you can cite the following two papers::